by Scott Mehl © Unofficial Royalty 2017

 Friedrich August had six siblings:

 Upon his father’s death on December 17, 1763, Friedrich August became Elector of Saxony, reigning as Friedrich August III.
-As he was just thirteen at the time, his mother served as Regent, and his uncle, Prince Franz Xavier, served as his representative until he reached his eighteenth birthday in 1768.
+As he was only thirteen years old, his mother served as Regent, and his uncle, Prince Franz Xavier, served as his representative until his eighteenth birthday in 1768.
 During this time, his uncle relinquished the throne of Poland to Stanisław II Augustus on Friedrich August’s behalf.
-However, under the terms of the new Polish Constitution, he remained heir to the Polish throne (which he would later refuse upon Stanisław’s death in 1798).
+However, under the terms of the new Polish Constitution, he remained heir to the Polish throne which he would later refuse upon Stanisław’s death in 1798.

 On January 1769, Friedrich August married Amalie of Zweibrücken-Birkenfeld, the daughter of Count Palatine Friedrich Michael of Zweibrücken-Birkenfeld-Bischweiler and Countess Palatine Maria Francisca of Sulzbach.
 She was also the sister of the future King Maximilian I Joseph of Bavaria.
 In addition to three stillborn children, Friedrich August and Amalie had one daughter: